AYGA2K/mini-http/README.md

 2. **Connection Handling**:
    - `Listener.Accept()` retrieves incoming TCP connections (`net.Conn`), with each connection handled in a separate goroutine.
-   - Each connection is processed in `handleConnction`, which reads requests and writes responses.
+   - Each connection is processed in `handleConnection`, which reads requests and writes responses.

 3. **Reading Requests**:
    - A `bufio.Reader` on `net.Conn` reads raw HTTP request data (method, path, headers, body).